code4it-dev/c4it-hugo/content/article/2023/top-5-string-performance-tips/index.md

 }
 ```

-Every time you concatenate strings with the `+` sign you create a new instance of a `string`.
-This operation takes some time, and allocates memory for every operation.
+Whenever you concatenate strings with the `+` sign, you create a new instance of a `string`.
+This operation takes some time and allocates memory for every operation.

-On the contrary, using a `StringBuilder` object you can add the strings in memory and, using a performance-wise method, generate the final string.
+On the contrary, using a `StringBuilder` object, you can add the strings in memory and generate the final string using a performance-wise method.

 Here's the result table: